What Are Flight-Risk Employees and How Do You Spot Them?

 4. Feeling stuck in their job

-One of the main reasons employees quit their jobs is a feeling of being stuck.
+One of the main reasons employees quit their jobs is the feeling of being stuck.
 If you have an employee who has been doing the same job for years without opportunity for advancement, they are a likely flight risk.
 To retain these employees, create progression paths for all positions in your company, open new challenges for older employees and offer opportunities for continued learning.

 What should you do to retain employees?

 To keep your business thriving, you need to know how to retain your most valued employees.
-Though in the short term, you can take steps to retain employees already at risk of leaving, in the long term, your company can make adjustments to foster longer relationships by creating a positive workplace culture, communicating clearly and offering competitive pay and benefits.
+Though in the short term, you can take steps to retain employees already at risk of leaving, in the long term, your company can make adjustments to foster longer relationships by creating a positive company culture, communicating clearly and offering competitive pay and benefits.

 Though working to increase employee retention can seem like a substantial investment, you'll see the rewards through savings and increased productivity that will undoubtedly be worth it for your company.